pjIowa/Babel/README.md

 Lexicon of french phrases to english phrases ✓

-Multiclass classifier
+Multiclass classifier ✓

-Image recognition algorithms for different sizes
+Image recognition algorithm for different size images

 Audio files of all french phrases from Mac say tool

+Labels for input files

 Train algorithm